ruoyongxu/ruoyongxu.github.io/_pages/home.md

 I obtained my PhD from the University of Toronto in 2022 under the supervision of Prof. Patrick Brown.
 Prior to that, I completed my BSc in Mathematics at Shanghai University, followed by an MSc in Biostatistics at the University of Toronto.

 Since March 2024, I have been working as a part-time researcher with Prof. Patrick Brown and am open to research opportunities in applied statistics and software development.

+## Research
+My PhD work involves development of R softwares using GPU’s parallel computing power and statistical computing methods in geostatsistical models.
 My main interests include statistical learning, statistical software, and computational statistics.
 Additionally, I am intrigued by inference problems within statistical methods in medical research.

-## Research
-My PhD work involves development of R softwares using GPU’s parallel computing power and statistical computing methods in geostatsistical models.
-This website contains a list of my publications, CV.

 ## Publications and Working Papers